xToken/CompMod/webpages/alien_overview.md

 	- For all other structures, each mist gives 33% sustenance over 10 seconds, and can be stacked up to 3 times
 	- After the mist effect has ended, the structure will start losing sustenance immediately
 	- Structures start at 0% sustenance
+	- Added UI elements to show sustenance levels on structures

 ### Nutrient Mist:
 	- Moved to global Alien Commander ability
 	- Single target only
 	- Only increases the sustenance of the target structure
+	- Lasts for 5 seconds
 	- Nutrient Mist increases sustenance, can be stacked up to 3 times.
 	- Costs decreased to 1 tRes